MaevaGuerrier/TimelapseFromPrompt/README.md

 - Input: A regular video recording of any scene (e.g., quadruped, animals, drone).

 - Step 1 – Frame Extraction: Uses ffmpeg to extract frames from the video.
 - Step 2 – Object Detection: Applies GroundingDINO to detect the object of interest based on a user-defined text prompt.

-- Step 3 – Timelapse Creation: Selects and compiles relevant frames into a focused timelapse video of the specified object.
+- Step 3 – Timelapse Creation: Selects and compiles relevant frames into a focused timelapse image of the specified object.

 ⚙️ Features

 - 💬 Prompt-based detection – Just describe what you want to track (e.g., "drone", "person walking", "red ball").
 - 🎞️ Frame interval control – Choose how often frames are sampled using frame_interval (default: 13).
 - 📦 Detection thresholds – Tune BOX_THRESHOLD and TEXT_THRESHOLD for controlling detection sensitivity:

 ```python